-- (b) The total enrolment of students taking courses leading to the degrees of Bachelor of Fine Arts(Hons) and Master of Fine Arts shall be limited by such constraints on space and staffing as the School of Fine Arts shall determine as existing in any one year. - (a) The total enrolment of students in FINT 103 shall normally not exceed 65, with no more than two international students. - (b) Should more than 65 persons apply for admission to FINT 103 applications will normally be accepted in order of academic merit. - (c) Normally not more than 50 places will be allocated in the first round of selection to applicants who have been examined in two NCEA Practical Art subjects.
+- (a) The total enrolment of students taking Studio courses for the Degree of Bachelor of Fine Arts shall not exceed 230. - (b) The total enrolment of students taking courses leading to the degrees of Bachelor of Fine Arts(Hons) and Master of Fine Arts shall be limited by such constraints on space and staffing as the School of Fine Arts shall determine as existing in any one year.
+Note: The Studio courses are FINT 103 and the courses listed in Part 2 of the Schedule to the Regulations for the Degree of Bachelor of Fine Arts.

+- (a) The total enrolment of students in FINT 103 shall normally not exceed 65, with no more than two international students. - (b) Should more than 65 persons apply for admission to FINT 103 applications will normally be accepted in order of academic merit. - (c) Normally not more than 50 places will be allocated in the first round of selection to applicants who have been examined in two NCEA Practical Art subjects.
 Applications for entry under this regulation must be made within four years of completing the NCEA Practical Art credits.
 In assessing academic merit the School will place the greatest weight on performance in NCEA Practical Art but applicants must also satisfy the School regarding their ability and potential for success in non-studio areas of study. - (d) Normally not more than 10 places will be allocated in the first round of selection to applicants who are not eligible for admission under Regulation 2(c) above or have failed to gain a place in a previous year but who can satisfy the School that they possess relevant skills and experience constituting a valid qualification for admission to FINT 103.
 For admission under this regulation applicants will be required to submit a portfolio of works and show evidence of ability in nonstudio academic work.

 - Applicants must apply to enrol by the prescribed date, but in addition to this they must return a fully completed application form for admission to FINT 103 to be received by the Head of the School of Fine Arts no later than 15 November of the year preceding that for which admission is sought.
 Applicants must also include a selection of no less than 12 examples of work that supports each of the NCEA Practical Art subjects used in the application for entry into FINT 103. - This supplementary submission of work will be presented as colour laser copies printed at A4 format and stapled together.
 These must be available for viewing by the co-ordinator of Stage 1 Studies no later than 15 November of the year in which application is made. - 3.
 Applications from persons wishing to repeat FINT 103 will be subject to the above limitation. - 4.
 Suitably qualified candidates who consider that their personal circumstances are such that a decision on their admission should be made before selection for the School normally takes place may apply for a reserved place.
-Such application must be made in writing to the Head of the School of Fine Arts before 1 November of the year preceding that for which admission is sought. - Applicants who fail to return an application form to the Head of the School of Fine Arts before 15 November will be considered only after an initial selection has been made. - Enrolments in 200-level courses in Part 2 of the Schedule to the Regulations for the Degree of Bachelor of Fine Arts shall normally be limited
+Such application must be made in writing to the Head of the School of Fine Arts before 1 November of the year preceding that for which admission is sought. - Applicants who fail to return an application form to the Head of the School of Fine Arts before 15 November will be considered only after an initial selection has been made. - Enrolments in 200-level courses in Part 2 of the Schedule to the Regulations for the Degree of Bachelor of Fine Arts shall normally be limited as follows: